travis-ci/dpl/README.md

-                                    function (type: string, default: 3) --memory_size MB                  Amount of memory in MB to allocate to this Lambda (type: string, default: 128) --runtime NAME                    Lambda runtime to use (type: string, default: node) --publish                         Create a new version of the code instead of replacing the existing one. (type: flag)
+                                    function (type: string, default: 3) --memory_size MB                  Amount of memory in MB to allocate to this Lambda (type: string, default: 128) --runtime NAME                    Lambda runtime to use (type: string, default: node) --[no-]publish                    Create a new version of the code instead of replacing the existing one.
   --subnet_ids IDS                  List of subnet IDs to be added to the function.
 Needs the ec2:DescribeSubnets
                                     and ec2:DescribeVpcs permission for the user of the access/secret key to work.
                                     (type: array (string, can be given multiple times))